rust-embedded/discovery/src/08-leds-again/configuration.md

 # Configuration

-After turning on the GPIOE peripheral.
-The peripheral still needs to be configured.
+After turning on the GPIOE peripheral, it still needs to be configured.
 In this case, we want the pins to be configured as digital *outputs* so they can drive the LEDs; by default, most pins are configured as digital *inputs*.